Classic Motorcycle Build

 Sportster XLCH

 A third model, the XLCH, was also offered in 1958.
 Originally set up as an off-road bike, it was sold with no headlight or taillight and had twin straight exhaust pipes and knobby tires.
-A 5-3/4" headlamp with eyebrow was used, and would become an enduring Sportster feature.
+A 5-3/4" headlamp with eyebrow was fitted, and would become an enduring Sportster feature.
 XLCH models had one-inch more ground clearance than the other models.

 A small 2.2 gallon gas tank, borrowed from the KR dirt track racer, would become the classic Sportster "peanut" tank.
 To save weight, the CH model had no battery or coil, and had a magneto ignition.
 A horseshoe-shaped oil tank was fitted in place of the battery.
 Both the CH and H engines used the same cams.